covjson/specification/spec.md

 #### 3.1.8.
 PolygonSeries

 - A PolygonSeries domain object must have the member `"polygon"` where the value is a Polygon.
-- A PolygonSeries domain object must have the member `"t"` where the value is a non-empty array of coordinate values.
+- A PolygonSeries domain object must have the member `"t"` where the value is a non-empty array of monotonically increasing coordinate values.
 - A PolygonSeries domain object may have the member `"z"` where the value is a coordinate value.
 - The coordinate space of a PolygonSeries domain object is defined by `[t,[z],[polygon]]` or `[t,[polygon]]` depending on whether `"z"` is defined.